Substantive Motion UPSC

 Option c – Newton’s Third Law of Motion

-The movement of a horse and a lawn carriage is an example of this principle of physics.
+The motion of a horse pulling a carriage is an example of

 (b) Ohm’s Law